 Whenever a competitive game comes out, a player-defined meta is sure to follow.
 Whether it's a classic board game like Clue, a trading card game like Yu-Gi-Oh, or a worldwide e-sport like League of Legends, players always have strategies that make the game as easy to win for them as possible.
 Even simple games like Minesweeper have hidden depths if you go looking.

-Before we dive into the top strategies, it's important to break down the mechanics of the game first.
-Tic-Tac-Toe requires two players and starts with a 3x3 square grid.
+Before we dive into any tic tac toe strategy, it's important to break down the mechanics of the game first.
+Tic Tac Toe requires two players and starts with a 3x3 square grid.

 The player who goes first places an X on any of the 9 squares they choose.
 After that, the second player places an O on any of the remaining squares, and the two players go back and forth until one player has 3 in a row of their letter (either as a vertical line, horizontal line, or diagonal line).

 The player who gets those three letters in a row wins the game.
 If all 9 squares fill up and no one has 3 in a row, the game is a tie.

 One of the main types of play you want to avoid in Tic Tac Toe is placing letters at random.
 This strategy is very easy to counter, as more experienced players will simply counter each of your plays to ensure a tie or set up a win condition while you aren't looking.